[Updated May 2021]

 Effective SEO is crucial to both making sure your business is seen when someone searches for you, and making sure your business appears above your competitors on the search results page.

-75% of search engine users don’t scroll past the first page of results.11 If you want to survive online, you must climb to the top of the search results.
+75% of clicks go to the first 3 organic Google results.
+If you want to survive online, you must climb to the top.

 Google explains SEO as…